Mantle (API)

 Mantle was a low-overhead rendering API targeted at 3D video games.
 AMD originally developed Mantle in cooperation with DICE, starting in 2013.
-Mantle was designed as an alternative to Direct3D and OpenGL, primarily for use on personal computers, although Mantle supports the GPUs present in the PlayStation 4 and in the Xbox One.
+Mantle was designed as an alternative to Direct3D and OpenGL, primarily for use on personal computers.
 In 2015, Mantle's public development was suspended and in 2019 completely discontinued, as DirectX 12 and the Mantle-derived Vulkan rose in popularity.

 Overview

 The draw call improvements of Mantle help alleviate cases where the CPU is the bottleneck.
 The design goals of Mantle are to allow games and applications to utilize the CPUs and GPUs more efficiently, eliminate CPU bottlenecks by reducing API validation overhead and allowing more effective scaling on multiple CPU cores, provide faster draw routines, and allow greater control over the graphics pipeline by eliminating certain aspects of hardware abstraction inherent to both current prevailing graphics APIs OpenGL and Direct3D.

 CPU-bound scenarios

 With a basic implementation, Mantle was designed to improve performance in scenarios where the CPU is the limiting factor: